EU-Mercosur Free Trade Agreement - An Explainer

 Job losses & attacks on workers rights

-For the less developed Mercosur countries of Uruguay and Paraguay, tough market competition from European imports is likely to make industrialisation much more difficult in future.
+For the less developed Mercosur countries of Uruguay and Paraguay, tough market competition from European imports is likely to make industrialisation impossible in future.

 Lack of respect for human rights & democracy

-Previously, during the negotiation of the EU-Colombia/Peru free trade agreement, the European Commission made claims about using human rights and sustainable development clauses to push for improvements in human rights in those countries, however, this has not amounted to any real action because the Commission doesn’t pursue it seriously enough.
+Previously, during the negotiation of the EU-Colombia/Peru free trade agreement, the European Commission made claims about using human rights and sustainable development clauses to push for improvements in human rights in those countries, however, this has not amounted to any real action at all because the Commission doesn’t pursue it seriously.

-Meanwhile, the European Commission is negotiating with Brazil without raising any criticism of the serious human rights issues there.
-The country’s far-right President Bolsonaro has shown no regard for democracy as he abolished the advisory and participatory organs of all government ministries, including state bodies which are enshrined in the constitution or exist due to internationally binding agreements.
+Meanwhile, the Commission is negotiating with Brazil without raising any criticism of the serious human rights issues there.
+The country’s far-right President Bolsonaro – who was elected after a coup against former President Dilma Roussef and the illegal disqualification of his main competitor Lula Da Silva from the election – has shown no regard for democracy as he abolished the advisory and participatory organs of all government ministries, including state bodies which are enshrined in the constitution or exist due to internationally binding agreements.